Placement Preparation : CV, Interviews and Aptitude

 Whenever possible, quantify your accomplishments with numbers, percentages, or tangible outcomes.
 This approach provides concrete evidence of your capabilities and the impact of your work.
 For instance, instead of saying “Improved sales,” specify “Increased sales by 20% over six months.”
 Quantifying achievements offers a clear measure of your effectiveness and demonstrates your ability to deliver results.

-If you need feedback on your CV, you can simply share your CV in pdf format on [email protected] and we will be happy to help you with some improvement points.
-Service is free of cost to help placement preparing students.
+If you need feedback on your CV, you can simply share your CV through this link: https://www.learntheta.com/free-resume-review/ and we will be happy to help you with some improvement points.
+Service is completely free to help placement preparing students.

 Placement Interview Preparation